dml-cth/deep-machine-learning/instructions/02b_google_cloud_instructions.md

 - Move on to the machine configuration.
 Select the "General-purpose" machine family, and the N1 series.
 - Now select "custom" in the "Machine type" dropdown list, and select 8 vCPU cores, and 16 GB memory.
 - Expand the "CPU platform and GPU" menu, in order to add a GPU to the machine.
+  - If the *Add GPU* button is greyed out, you need to change the region/zone to one where you can add GPUs.
   - We have only tested the assignments on K80.
   - Availability of different GPUs varies between regions / zones, see this page: https://cloud.google.com/compute/docs/gpus
   - Avoid V100 and P100 since they are more expensive.
 Hourly GPU prices can be seen here, for each region: https://cloud.google.com/compute/gpus-pricing#gpus.